Cyber-Security-Tech/flight-deal-finder-web/README.md

 - ✅ Demo mode fallback (no API key needed)
 - ✅ Logs user searches to a local SQLite database
 - ✅ `/history` page to view all previous searches
+- ✅ Email alerts when a real flight deal is found
 - ✅ Clean and centered UI with custom styling
 - ✅ `.env` and `.gitignore` best practices
 - ✅ Push-ready for GitHub with clear commits and structure